Overview of the Davidson Academy

-Located on the University of Nevada, Reno campus, Davidson Academy students attend middle and high school classes at the Academy and may access university courses or advanced studies under a dual enrollment agreement.
-Students learn in a unique educational setting where the abilities, strengths, and interests of highly intelligent young people are encouraged and supported.
+At the Reno school, students attend middle and high school classes at the Academy and may access university courses or advanced studies under a dual enrollment agreement.
+Students learn in a unique educational setting where their abilities, strengths, and interests are encouraged and supported.
 While grade levels are not designated, Davidson Academy students must meet and/or exceed high school graduation requirements defined by the state of Nevada, as well as participate in state testing to document Annual Yearly Progress (AYP).
 Academy courses are taught by licensed teachers and university instructors.
 Academy students may access university professors as mentors in areas of interest.

 While at the Davidson Academy, each student participates in developing and implementing a Personalized Learning Plan (PLP) that serves as a roadmap for academic and personal goals, as well as future opportunities.
 PLPs are optimally matched to each student’s skill and ability level.
 In each PLP, subject areas can include language and literature, mathematics, science, history, foreign languages, health and physical education, and the arts.
 Extracurricular activities include a social activism club, an online newspaper, a chess club, a slam poetry club, yearbook and Student Council.